 Cost of revenue consists primarily of personnel costs, depreciation, hosted infrastructure and high-power computing costs, third-party operating and royalty costs associated with delivering our data and services to our customers and amortization of purchased intangibles associated with our acquisition of exactEarth in November 2021 (the "Acquisition").
 Personnel costs are primarily related to the cost of our employees supporting and managing our constellation operations including satellite operations, ground station control and launch management.
 Costs associated with the manufacture and launch of our satellites, including personnel costs, are capitalized and depreciated upon placement in service, typically over a four-year expected useful life.
 As satellites reach the end of their expected useful life, they are generally replaced with replenishment satellites to maintain our constellation at optimal performance.
-Costs associated with the acquisition and development of new ground stations, including the bill of materials and labor to install the ground station, are capitalized and depreciated upon placement in service typically over a four-year to ten-year expected useful life.
-We anticipate ongoing capital spending to repair and replenish ground station as they reach the end of their expected useful life.
-We anticipate ongoing capital spending to repair and replenish ground station as they reach the end of their expected useful life to keep our ground station network at optimal performance.
+Costs associated with the acquisition and development of new ground stations, including the bill of materials and labor to install the ground station, are capitalized and depreciated upon placement in service typically over a four-year expected useful life.
+We anticipate ongoing capital spending to repair and replenish ground stations as they reach the end of their expected useful life to keep our ground station network at optimal performance.
 Our proprietary ground station network is primarily located in third-party locations where we incur lease and other operational charges.
 Cost of revenue also includes royalties associated with third-party data sets that we integrate into our data solutions.